Full Body Burial at Sea in California

 United States Navy – Burial at Sea Program’s Guidelines for Casket Preparation (2010)

-Frequently Asked Question for Full Body Sea Burial
+Frequently Asked Questions About Full Body Burial at Sea

 When contemplating a full-body burial at sea, families tend to have insightful and reasonable inquiries.
 The explanations below respond to your most pressing concerns about where and how burials at sea take place, who can attend, the environmental ramifications, and other sea burial logistics so that you can make decisions with confidence and peace of mind.